-Learn how to monitor your Bonita Platform and troubleshoot performance issues.
+Learn how to monitoring your Bonita Platform and troubleshoot performance issues.

 We recommend that you monitor your system regularly, so that if you suspect a performance degradation, you can repeat these checks and identify the potential problem areas by comparing the performance to the normal level.

 When troubleshooting a performance problem, we recommend that you first check your system and network, and then check your Bonita platform and configuration.
 Follow the order of the topics in this page.
 This will help you identify problems that occur because the actual load on the system exceeds the expected load so the provisioning is not sufficient.
 They will also help you identify transient problems.

 CPU: monitor CPU usage for each hardware platform, and check that it does not exceed 80%

 CPU: check that all available CPUs are used on each hardware platform

 Memory: monitor memory swap, and check that it is not used

 Memory: monitor the amount of memory used

 Many tools exist in every operating system for system monitoring.
 For example: